-The Foundation recorded a liability of \$75,944 and \$13,589 at December 31, 2013 and 2012, respectively, which reflects the larger of the probable loss amount or estimated fair value of all outstanding guarantee agreements.
+The Foundation recorded a liability of \$37,757 and \$75,944 at December 31, 2014 and 2013, respectively, which reflects the larger of the smallest probable loss amount or estimated fair value of all outstanding guarantee agreements.
 Guarantee agreements and the associated commitments extend through 2020.

-The Foundation's guarantee investments are summarized in the table below for the year ended December 31, 2013 as follows:
+The Foundation's guarantee investments are summarized in the tables below for the years ended December 31, 2014 and 2013: